 Exclusive tools associated with this photo editing software are HDR Clarity, HDR Smart Structure, and HDR Denoise.
 Users have access to about 80 unique looks or presets.
 Just like Photolemur, Aurora HDR works as standalone software or as a plug-in you can integrate into Apple Photos, Adobe Photoshop, and Adobe Lightroom.
 Purchasing of Aurora HDR is done in a single payment, no monthly fees and payments are involved.

 If you have never tried Capture One, you should definitely do so.
-This is a RAW image editor created by the camera company called Phase One.
+This is a RAW image editor created by Phase One.
 Although similar to other photo editing tools Capture One has some noticeable distinctions.
 For starters, the user interface is entirely customizable.
 Users have the liberty to change the layout according to their liking and create or modify keyboard shortcuts.

 While many tools for editing photos haven’t worked out a solution to make layers easier to handle, Capture One features many adjustments for each layer to simplify the whole process.
 Moreover, Capture One offers more flexibility with sliders that adjust the granularity of color changes, even if it’s the same color.